 Want more stories like this one?

-Another biologist, M. Franco, suggests that shyness gaps result from the influences individual trees exert on one another.
+Another biologist, Miguel Franco, suggests that shyness gaps result from the influences individual trees exert on one another.
 Trees cannot move, so if they have nearby neighbors, they are forced to compete with them for resources such as light.
 According to this theory, each tree forces its neighbors into a pattern that maximizes resource collection and minimizes harmful competition.
 Whether by accident or by design, crown shyness functions as a form of truce between competitors with limited options.

 Ecological interactions are complex, so probably there are multiple factors at play.
 Despite decades of investigations, there is still no consensus view on exactly what causes the beautiful and mysterious phenomenon of crown shyness.